andrescorrada/IntroductionToAlgebraicEvaluation/README.md

 Because it will make us safer.
 The current theoretical state of AI is one that views all tasks as solvable only by *training* methods.
-The 2022 NeurIPS ML Safety Workshop is an exemplar of this myopic theoretical focus on just one side of learning.
-Evaluation and its simplicity has been lost in a morass of theory about training.
+The 2022 NeurIPS ML Safety Workshop is an exemplar of this exclusive theoretical focus on just one side of learning.
+Evaluation and its simplicity can help make us safer.
+Partly because the mathematics of evaluation is simpler than that of training.
+But also from that common sense point of view we all have about safety - the more ways you have of looking at something, the safer you are.

 A safety analogy in another technological realm may clarify why this focus on just one side of the learning problem is needlesly narrow.